hhhwenjun/leetcode-note-java/Backtracking/Backtracking Tutorials.md

 *   Same as the last problem, but using a 2D array to make up the solution
 *   Add one more helper method to transfer the 2D array to a list
-*   In the backtracking method, modify the character in a 2D array to 'Q'
+*   In the backtracking method, modify the character in a 2D array to 'Q.'
     *   When do the backtrack, change 'Q' back to the dot

 ```java